Microwave89/asmtest/README.md

 - Existence of a function PROLOGUE requires always a corresponding EPILOGUE:
 - --> Each previous "sub rsp, XYZ" must now be matched with a "add rsp, XYZ", where "XYZ" must be the VERY SAME value.
-- --> Each previous "push r??" must now be matched with a "pop r??", where "r??" must be the VERY SAME register.
+- --> Each previous "push r64" must now be matched with a "pop r64", where "r64" must be the VERY SAME register.
-- --> "push R??" before "sub rsp, XYZ" and "add rsp, XYZ" before "pop R??".
+- --> "push r64" before "sub rsp, XYZ" and "add rsp, XYZ" before "pop r64".
 Example:

 someFunction PROC